DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/23661f04-e21e-4f9b-9175-4baa2f666f52)

-<summary>If the user presses Yes, a message will be displayed to confirm that the Booking has been deleted</summary>
+<summary>If the user clicks Yes, a message will be displayed to confirm that the Booking has been deleted</summary>

 ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/00806c8d-dd4a-4761-a166-f5c0a78a8e42)